KristiyanDinev/DevNotes/asp.net/EntityFrameworkCore.md

 ### SaveChanges

-This will **save all the changes** that you have done in the database.
+This will **save all the changes** that you have made in the database.

 ```csharp
 int numberOfChangesRows = await _databaseContext